 Our government guide, Heena, and driver, Shoban, both stayed with us throughout our time in Mumbai, and were very engaged with our quest to find the places that Mum remembered and wanted to share with us.
 We enjoyed a driving tour around Colaba, an area rich in colonial heritage such as the Gateway and the Taj Mahal Hotel, and then up Malabar Hill to the lovely Hanging Gardens and ‘The Boot’ where Nana and Grandad took Mum many times.

-We walked around Colaba too, visiting Cathedral School, finding the building where young school children would take an afternoon nap in the colonnades, and St Thomas Cathedral where Mum was baptised, before finding the various blocks of flats she had lived in during her years there.
+We walked around Colaba too, visiting Cathedral School, finding the building where young school children would take an afternoon nap in the colonnades, and St Thomas Cathedral where Mum was baptized, before finding the various blocks of flats she had lived in during her years there.
 It is a fascinating city to be part of, so busy yet also relaxed; a place to simply immerse yourself in day-to-day life.

 Mum remembers so many things that were part of her everyday life but are remarkable to us, and we did our utmost to experience them all.
-Traveling to VT (the enormous Bombay train station that is a Victorian shrine to mass transportation) at morning rushhour, we watched the dabba wallahs (tiffin wallahs) bringing the lunches into the city, sorting them and then loading their bicycles and handcarts for their delivery rounds.
-A perfect example of flawless Indian organisation.
+Traveling to VT (the enormous Bombay train station that is a Victorian shrine to mass transportation) at morning rush-hour, we watched the dabba wallahs (tiffin wallahs) bringing the lunches into the city, sorting them and then loading their bicycles and handcarts for their delivery rounds.
+A perfect example of flawless Indian organization.

 We stopped in the early morning to watch men doing the city’s washing in the Dhobi Ghat, home to 700 people.
-It is hard, physical work made colourful with linens colour coded by type of institute and vibrant with ceaseless activity and energy.
-Some parts of Indian life were not a feature in Mum’s day, but have to be part of the Mumbai experience – Bollywood is certainly one of them and this has become a huge part of India’s culture and economy.
+It is hard, physical work made colorful with linens color coded by type of institute and vibrant with ceaseless activity and energy.
+Some parts of Indian life were not a feature in Mum’s day, but have to be part of the Mumbai experience — Bollywood is certainly one of them and this has become a huge part of India’s culture and economy.
 We were treated to a private tour during which we dubbed an advert, watched the filming of a feature length drama and mini-series, enjoyed a display of dancing and toured the Indian equivalent of Beverly Hills.

 No trip would be complete without some shopping and so we walked the length of Colaba Causeway, dipping in and out of the shops and browsing the pavement stalls full of shawls, trinkets, candle lamps and leather goods.
 We are comfortable haggling and quickly adopted Heena’s advice to ignore any hawkers.